Shaw.ca e-Commerce Redesign

 The design output of the new Shaw.ca is backed by a flexible design system that focuses on providing a mobile-friendly, responsive, personalized and accessible user experience.

-Iterative Design & Optimization
+Quick Tests & Optimization

-With one of the main goals being educating and helping customers differentiate products and services, we work with the data analytic team and Optimizely team to understand the respective data and user testing results to helped inform and improve the site experience.
+With one of the main goals being educating and helping customers differentiate products and services, we work with the data analytic team and Optimizely team to understand the respective data and user testing results to helped inform and improve the overall site experience.

 Plan Cards/Pages are some of the hot components and pages to be tested and analyzed during the feature prioritization exercise.
 They are the key indicators of conversion rate.
 From 2018–2020, we ran frequent and multiple A/B testings on the old and New Shaw.ca sites.
 The results allowed us to understand how certain page layouts or Plan Card elements helped increase cart start rate and digital sales.

 Vertical vs. Horizontal Plan Cards/ Layouts